aws-deepracer-community/deepracer-for-cloud/docs/multi_worker.md

 Example: With 3 workers set `num_episodes_between_training: 30` and `DR_TRAIN_ROUND_ROBIN_ADVANCE_DIST=0.1`.

 Note; Sagemaker will stop collecting experiences once you have reached 10.000 steps (3-layer CNN) in an iteration.
 For longer tracks with 600-1000 steps per completed episodes this will define the upper bound for the number of workers and episodes per iteration.

+## Watching the streams

+If you want to watch the streams -- and are in `compose` mode you can use the script `utils/start-local-browser.sh` to dynamically create a HTML that streams the KVS stream from ALL workers at a time.